codecygen/089-NextJS-Blog-Website2/README.md

 ### 1.1.1 Manual Optimization
 - Add page metadata, optimize code, remove unnecessary dependencies.
-- Use environment variables for data (e.g database credentials, API keys etc.)
+- Use environment variables for data (e.g database credentials, API keys etc.).
+For environmental variables, the data can either be stored in **.env.local** or **next.config.js**.

 ### 1.1.2 Testing
 - Do a test buld and test the production-ready app locally or on a test server.